-The documents to be produced are as follows:
+The documents to be produced are:

 - An inventory of the assets assigned to the museum’s collections indicating the origin of the properties of the assets.
-This inventory may contain a limited number of items (Order of 25 May 2004 on inventory and proofing).
+This inventory may contain a limited number of items (decree of 25 May 2004 on inventory and proofing).
 However, it is strongly recommended to draw up a regulatory inventory from the outset to avoid subsequent amendments;

 In addition, the following documents are attached:

 - The annual budget of the institution;

 - The proposed tariffs (entry fee and activity) and a table of the planned development of financial and personnel resources for the next five years.